$0 Kenya → Canada Express Entry Guide — Quick-Start Checklist

 The Large Deposit Problem

 This is the most common technical error Kenyan applicants make.
-If you receive a large transfer — from selling property, a bonus, a family contribution, or consolidating savings from multiple sources — within six months of your application, IRCC will flag it.
+If you receive a large transfer — from selling property, a bonus, a family contribution, or consolidating savings from multiple sources — within six months of your application, IRCC can scrutinize it.

 The officer needs to understand that these funds are not borrowed.
 A sudden KES 1.5 million appearing in your account 60 days before your application looks like a loan from a third party, even if it is not.